Dassam Falls

-The Dassam Falls (also known as Dassam Ghagh) is a waterfall located near Taimara village in Bundu police station of Ranchi district in the Indian state of Jharkhand.
+The Dassam Falls (also known as Dassam Ghagh) is a waterfall located near Taimara village in the Bundu subdivision of Ranchi district in the Indian state of Jharkhand.
+The Falls are 144 feet in height, formed by the waterflow of the Kanchi River.

 Etymology

 Dassam is a changed form of word Da:song which means in mundari language the act of pouring water.
 Da: means water and song means pouring or measuring.
 The water fall resembles like somebody is pouring water so the name was Da:song earlier but afterwards the name was changed to Dassam.